lingcoder/fsm-go/README.md

 		From(OrderPaid).
 		To(OrderShipped).
 		On(EventShip).
-		Perform(func(from, to OrderState, event OrderEvent, ctx OrderContext) error {
+		PerformFunc(func(from, to OrderState, event OrderEvent, ctx OrderContext) error {
 			fmt.Printf("Order %s has been shipped\n", ctx.OrderID)
 			return nil
 		})